WIT-IEEE-MATE-ROV/wurov2/README.md

-IEEE Wentworth Underwater ROV program
+## IEEE Wentworth Underwater Robotics Team

+## What is this?
+This is code to control an underwater ROV/AUV from a surface station.